georgeherby/PoGoScansWiki/docs/guzzlord/miscellaneous.rst

 Inviting Other Users
 --------------------

-To generate an invite code to give to other users wannting to join, type:
+To generate an invite code to give to other users wanting to join, type:

 .. code-block:: bash